open-omics-ml/open-omics-ml/README.md

 Following the ReproHack community, we hold that reanalysis is "beneficial scientific activity in itself, with useful outcomes for authors and valuable learning experiences for participants and the research community as a whole."

 Reanalysis here is a scientific contribution, not an audit.
-The studies we build on asked important biological questions.
-We extend them with updated methods.
-See our [Code of Conduct](CODE_OF_CONDUCT.md) for the expectations this places on all participants.
+The studies we build on asked important biological questions and used novel and innovative approaches.
+We recognise the importance of the work and celebrate it by trying to generate more value from the original papers.
+This is laid out in our [Code of Conduct](CODE_OF_CONDUCT.md), which sets expectations of all participants.

 ## Guiding principles

-- **The biology first.** The scientific question is what omics data can tell us with robust ML.
-Methodological observations are in service of that question.
+- **The biology first.** The scientific question is what omics data can tell us about biology when combined with robust ML.
-- **Build, don't tear down.** We extend prior work, not criticise it.
 - **Open science throughout.** Pre-registered methodology, public code, CC-BY-SA licence, open contributions.
 - **Learning experience.** This is designed to be a positive, skill-building experience for all participants.
 - **Community-owned.** Contributions are welcome — reanalyses, pipeline improvements, framework suggestions.